TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Confirm whether or not your Router/Modem is the problem

-Preferably chose a device that is a similar distance from your modem/router and in the same room as your smart TV.
+You should choose a device that is a similar distance away from your modem/router and in the same room as your smart TV.

-If, however, other devices cannot connect to the WiFi, you should work on getting your modem/router fixed or contact your modem/router manufacturer for support.
+However, if other devices cannot connect or are not connected to the WiFi, you should work on getting your modem/router fixed or contact your modem/router manufacturer for support.

 If other devices are already clearly working and connected to your existing WiFi, try disconnecting one device and then reconnecting it.